 6. Fuel consumption is higher than stated;

-7. Weak light at night (lack of xenon);
+7. Weak light at night (no xenon);

 9. Weak engine.